 If a player is disqualified in the second half, the conference has the option to consult the national coordinator of football officials who would then facilitate a video review.
-Based on the review, if and only if the national coordinator concludes that it is clearly obvious the player should not have been disqualified, the conference may vacate the suspension.
+Based on the review, if and only if the national coordinator concludes that it is clearly obvious the player should not have been disqualified, the suspension will be vacated.
 If the national coordinator supports the disqualification, the suspension for the next game will remain.